jdbostonbu-ops/Claude-fused-culinary-recipe-page/README.md

 # Culinary Geometry 🍽️
 A high-performance, visually-driven culinary catalog built as a fusion of three premium design philosophies: Neo-Brutalist typography, Glassmorphic depth, and Cinematic Grid transitions during an AI prompt asking AI to select one choice but in my prompt, I also took pieces of each option using one word from each option to examine if AI would combine all three.
-Culinary Geometry presents 20 fine-dining recipes through immersive 180° card flips, a full-panel recipe modal, and a cinematic scroll-reveal entrance — all delivered in pure Vanilla HTML, CSS, and JavaScript with zero dependencies.
+Culinary Geometry presents 20 fine-dining recipes through immersive 180° card flips by instruction, a full-panel recipe modal, and a cinematic scroll-reveal entrance — all delivered in pure Vanilla HTML, CSS, and JavaScript with zero dependencies.

+This project is a deliverable of **Phase I: Thinking with AI — Forms + DOM Basics + CSS**, the lab series focused on extending HTML structure with interactive forms, manipulating the page through the DOM, and styling everything through Vanilla CSS.
+Every feature below — from the modal focus management to the grid event delegation to the custom scrollbar styling — connects directly back to one of the lab's core skill areas.

 ## 👤 Author
 **Jacqueline**